choyos-garces/web/README.md

 ##Requirement
 Build with angular2-beta.6.
-To install dependencies run ` npm install `.
-If `typings` is instal globaly then just run `typings install`, esle do `npm run typings install`
+To install dependencies run ` npm install ` then install `typings install`.

 ##Commands
 To clean and build ` grunt build `.